 - After about 30 minutes, stirring occasionaly, remove from heat.

-- In a saute pan with a dash of olive oil, slightly brown sliced squash and zucchini.
+- In a pan with a dash of olive oil, sauté the sliced squash and zucchini.
 Place the vegetables in bowl away from the heat.

-- Braise cherry tomatoes in the saute pan until slightly wrinkled.
+- Sauté cherry tomatoes in the same pan until slightly wrinkled.
 Set aside.

 - In the 4 quart pan, fill 2/3 full and bring water to a rolling boil.
 Follow the Paccheri pasta cooking instructions.
 Usually around 10-12 minutes.